GeneRegulationi3S/APAtizer/README.md

 Now, to showcase the capabilities of APAtizer, we performed three case studies using our tool.

-The first one was done on 3'mRNA-Seq data from 8 samples (4 Tumour samples and 4 Normal samples) that were retrieved from patients of IPO-Porto (Instituto Português Oncologia do Porto).
-The FASTQ files were obtained via Illumina sequencing technologies and were aligned to the hg38 reference genome to obtain raw BAM files that were put through our snakemake workflow with [create_inputs.sh](create_inputs.sh).
+The first one was done on 3'mRNA-Seq data from 4 samples from M1 macrophages, published in https://doi.org/10.3389/fimmu.2023.1182525.
+The FASTQ files were obtained via Illumina sequencing technologies and were previously aligned to the hg38 reference genome to obtain raw BAM files that were put through our snakemake workflow with [create_inputs.sh](create_inputs.sh).
 Our aim with this case study was to showcase that APAtizer can not only work with data from standard RNA-Seq but also with 3'mRNA-Seq data.
 The latter is a type of sequencing more suitable for APA event quantification.

 The second one was done on standard RNA-Seq data from 8 samples (4 samples from Heart and 4 samples from Testis) of Mouse retrieved from GEO (GSM900199 and GSM900193 accession numbers).
 The FASTQ files were obtained via Illumina sequencing technologies and were aligned to the mm9 reference genome to obtain raw BAM files that were processed via our snakemake workflow to create the inputs necessary for APAtizer.
 Our aim with this case study was to show to the users that, in addition to Human RNA-Seq data, APAtizer can also work with RNA-Seq data derived from Mouse.